indpurvesh/kd-project-management-system/README.md

 Kd Ecom Project Management System
 ============================

-UPGRADING TO ZEND FRAMEWORK 2

-KDecom Small Business PRoject management System
+KD Project management System

-What i am doing now??
+What we are doing now??

 I am mainly developing a framework and trying to make it easy for future features development.